nikolak/BBBot/README.md

 It's a simple bot that enables selected users to add links/text to be displayed when other users use assigned commands.
 Primarily wiritten to share stream/download links and/or episode info for TV Shows.
 It also displays information when the next episode airs and its name.
 The data is saved using shelve.
 Should work on every 2.6+ python.
 Tested and developed on python 2.7.3.
-For IMDb sqlite3 is used, when finished the bot will automatically retrieve episode info and add it to sql database, only stream download links will be added manually.
+For IMDb sqlite3 is used, when finished the bot will automatically retrieve episode info and add it to sql database, only stream and download links will be added manually.

 Commands